RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 ## 9.2. `o` Circles Revolve Around

-Let's try to plot the circles - and actually, let's animate them to see how they move.
-Here's how to interpret the following animation:
+In ["Section 7.2"](#72-petals-shift-over-increasing-a-to-give-moving-circle), we already discovered that there are circles in the `o` space, and that **they move around**.
+Let's have another look at the overall circles (without considering the petals) to **see how they move**.
+The following animation is similar to before, but here's how to interpret it anyway:
 - 1 frame corresponds to 1 value of `a`
 - Each point in a single frame represents the `o` vector of the `=` token for a particular `(a, b)` pair.
 We plot every value of `b` for this value of `a`, so each circle is made up of 113 points.
 - The gradient of each circle represents the increasing values of `b`.